team-data-science/GenAI-RAG/README.md

 ## Query data from elasticsearch and create an output with Mistral
 1. if everything is good then run the query.py file
 2. try a few queries :)

+## Install libraries to extract text from pdfs
+pip install PyPDF2 pdfplumber PyMuPDF
+I had to Shift+Command+p then python clear workspace cache and reload window.
+Then it saw it :/